1998 British Open

 The 1998 British Open was a professional ranking snooker tournament, that was held from 2–12 April 1998 at the Plymouth Pavilions, Plymouth, England.

 John Higgins won the tournament by defeating Stephen Hendry nine frames to eight in the final.
 The defending champion, Mark Williams, was defeated by Higgins in the semi-final.

+Prize fund

+The breakdown of prize money for this year is shown below: